Terpodion

 The terpodion or uranion is a keyboard instrument which produces sound using the same friction principle as the glass armonica.

-Instead of rotating glass bells a wooden cylinder is rotating.
-This cylinder is coated with a special mixture.
+Instead of rotating glass bells, a wooden cylinder coated with a special mixture is rotated.
 Examples of these instruments can be seen in museums all over Europe, including museums in Copenhagen, Leipzig, Vienna, London, Brussels, Stockholm, Jevišovice and Frankfurt/Oder.

 Manufacture history

 Only 25 instruments were ever built by Christian Friedrich Ludwig Buschmann, the son of Johann David Buschmann, the inventor of this instrument.
 Johann David Buschmann was first a passementier, then he started repairing key instruments.
 By 1817 the instrument spanned a range of 5 1/2 octaves.

 In 1821, one such instrument arrived in London.

 Also in 1821, David Buschmann sold a licence for building terpodions to the instrument builder David Loescham and the cheesemonger James Allwright.
 Following this, only one instrument was ever built in England.

 In 1841, another report could be read in the London newspaper.